 Colgate separated its semester by a "January Special Studies

 Period", now abandoned, in which students pursued some

 individual or group project under the auspices of a faculty

 member.
-I was deeply involved in music (singing base in
+I was deeply involved in music (singing bass in

 the Glee Club, playing French horn in the orchestra), and also

 very involved in the Episcopal Church, and I got it into my